lunayuehuang/Catboost/README.md

 It will look something like this:

 ![](plot3.jpg)

+Because decision trees use greater than and less than comparisons to differentiate values, there are arbibrary ranges of values that will give the same prediction.
+We call these ranges bins.
+The green bars show how many objects fall into each bin.
+The blue and red lines show the average target and prediction for objects that fall into each bin.
+The purple line shows us what the average prediction would be if the value of the chosen feature was changed so that all objects fell into that bin.

 > **Question 4:** Generate two of these plots - one for a very important feature and one for an unimportant feature.
 Comment on the difference between the two plots.